 Identifying a Hammer

 The hammer is one candle and the most important thing to consider is the fact that in order for a candle to be considered a hammer we should look for two times the real body to be minimum to be fit in the shadow of the candle.
 In plain English, look at the candle, measure the length of the body (regardless if it is red or green, it really doesn’t matter) and project the outcome on the shadow of the candle (or the tail as it is also called).

-The tail should be minimum two times longer than the actual real body and this is the decisive factor most of the traders are failing to actually recognize.
+The tail should be minimum two times longer than the actual real body and this is the decisive factor most of the traders are failing to actually recognized.
 Is the hammer a powerful reversal pattern if it is formed only out of one single candle?
 Oh yes, it is.
 Or, put it in a different way, exactly because it is a single candle, we should look for it to be a strong reversal pattern.

 Hammer as a Simple Bullish Pattern

 Look at other reversal patterns we’ve covered in the Forex Academy and you’ll see that most of them imply a lot of waves and/or candles.
 Not this one.
 The hammer, being a bullish pattern, represents a battle between bulls and bears, as bears are trying to dominate and bulls are only starting to show their horns.
 This means that after the hammer is formed, we should not see a quick jump in prices as bears are not going to give up that easy on their bearish trend and they are looking to push prices below the low established in the hammer candle.